rails/rails/guides/source/testing.md

 Model Testing
 -------------

-Model tests are used to test the various models of your application.
+Model tests are used to test the various models of your application and their associated logic.

 Rails model tests are stored under the `test/models` directory.
 Rails provides a generator to create a model test skeleton for you.